Idaho State Capitol297 Votes

 - Bus Station- 8th & State

 Love this?
-Explore the entire list of things to do in Boise before you plan your trip.
+Explore the entire list of places to visit in Boise before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Boise and book an accommodation of your choice.